Join Our Donor Community

 Thanks to gifts from our donors, the most talented graduate students from all over the globe come to Berkeley to fulfill their dreams — to re-imagine, invent, innovate, and improve our common good.
 The impact of these investments is immeasurable.

 We invite you to become part of Berkeley’s legacy by joining our community of donors.
 Your support will expand the resources that enable our graduate students to engage in critical research, scholarship, teaching, mentoring, and public service.
-Read about our giving opportunities on this site or visit give.berkeley.edu to make your gift now.
+Explore our giving opportunities to make your gift now.

 I feel so strongly that Cal is a resource to the state of California, the country and the world […] I realized what a need there was for Cal alums to step up.”